CXX20/zfq/README.md

 The whole `zfq` library and its git repository are freely distributed under the [GNU GPLv3 license](./LICENSE.md).
 To use `zfq`, download it and `#include` its [source code](./zfq/).
 To run tests, just build [the `.cpp` files](./test/).

-## Extension and integration
+## Extension

-**How it works:** The library introduces the idea of "tag multidispatching" - unless a member function implementation is found, all `zfq` CPOs ADL-search (based on the "top level" type of the "main" parameter) for the tag to be dispatched on, defaulting to the `zfq` tag.
-Afterwards, the tag is used as the first parameter in an unqualified function call.
+**How it works:** The library introduces the idea of "tag multidispatching" - unless a member function implementation is found, all `zfq` CPOs ADL-search (based on the "top level" type of their "main" parameter) for the tag to be dispatched on, defaulting to the `zfq` tag.
+Afterwards, an unqualified function call is performed with the first parameter being the tag found and wrapped in order to separate three logical overload sets:

+1. `zfq::adl::Specific<B>`, typically used for member overloads.

+2. The ADL-found tag, if any.

+3. The default `zfq::adl::Generic` tag.

+A less prioritized set is inspected only if the more prioritized one has no viable overloads.

 **How to use:** Say, there's a `zfq::foo(sth)` CPO which you want to extend for `yours::Sth`.
 Here are the options, from easiest to hardest:

-- To extend a class you control, overload `sth.foo()`.
+1. To extend a class you control, overload `sth.foo()`.

-- To extend an already defined class, overload `yours::foo(zfq::adl::Specific<B>, Sth)`.
+2. To extend an already defined class, overload `yours::foo(zfq::adl::Specific<B>, Sth)`.

-- To extend all classes from `yours`, overload `yours::adl::Generic yours::adl_tag(T const&)` and `yours::adl::foo(Generic, T)`.
+3. To extend all classes from `yours`, overload `yours::adl::Generic yours::adl_tag(T const&)` and `yours::adl::foo(Generic, T)`.

-- To extend all classes, overload `zfq::adl::foo(Generic, T)`.
+4. To extend all classes, overload `zfq::adl::foo(Generic, T)`.